 Basic knowledge of optical and electrical properties of organic materials is essential for the preparation of high-performance OLED.
 Up to now, the Institute has established most of the necessary investigation methods that include UPS, XPS, PYS I-V-L curve measurement, TM-SCLC, AFM, SEM, thin film thickness and profile measurement, optical steady-state and time-resolved spectroscopy.
 Still, some investigations are missing.
 Two methods to study semiconductors charge carrier mobility will be developed.
 One is Time of Flight (ToF) method that allows estimating both electron and hole mobility.
 The second method is Charge extraction with linearly increasing voltage (CELIV).
 The method is valid for thin films and can be used to investigate charge carrier recombination, but it cannot separately determinate charge carrier mobility for each charge carrier type.
-Time-resolved electroluminescence measurement is essential for lightemitting electrochemical cells.
+Time-resolved electroluminescence measurement is essential for light-emitting electrochemical cells.
 The completely new system will be established for such measurements.
 Time-resolved emission measurements in different temperatures are critical for thermally activated delayed fluorescence compound measurements.
 Edinburgh instruments Photoluminescence Spectrometer FLS1000 could be used for this purpose, but it should be upgraded with the cryogenic system.
-Recently bought thermal evaporator in glovebox will be used to prepare high quality OLED structures.